 Public Works assists the Office of Emergency Management with Countywide emergency planning and preparedness activities, is a member of the County Emergency Management Council, and also serves as lead of the Construction and Engineering Branch of the County Emergency Operations Center (CEOC).
 Public Works also operates and maintains a Department Operations Center (DOC) to manage local emergency response and to support County emergency operations during major emergencies and disasters.
-The Public Works DOC was extensively activated in 2018 for the Woolsey Fire and subsequent storm season.
+The Public Works DOC was activated as a remote, virtual activation for the COVID-19 pandemic in March 2020.